 When it comes to South Philly cheesesteaks, you can’t miss Geno’s.
 There’s so many signs and neon lights that you can supposedly see it from outer space.
 Locals like to say Geno’s is for tourists.
 After all these years, that is probably overstating the case, but visitors flock here in droves.
 You only need look at the large number of cars with out-of-state plates to see this is true.

 Geno’s is best known for its rivalry with Pat’s across the street.
 The marketing battle hasn’t necessarily translated into the food.
-The cheesesteak is serviceable, the steak often cooked far in advance and can become dry.
-Located at 1219 South 9th Street in South Philly or a location in the Philadelphia International Airport.
+The cheesesteak is serviceable but the steak is often cooked far in advance and can become dry, making it last on our list.

 RIP